SteveC-SoC/SOC-Hackathons/Week2-Pokemon/README.md

 Week Two Hackathon from SOC, API fetch

-using a fetch on an API return and display pokemon stats and winner is decided based on the Pokemons base exp value
+Using a fetch on an API return and display pokemon stats and winner is decided based on the Pokemons base exp value
+Working with Joseph

 ## Language used
 HTML